Matrix Materials

 Overview

-The matrix material in fiber-reinforced composites serves to transfer loads between fibers, protect fibers from environmental damage, and maintain fiber alignment.
+The matrix material in fiber-reinforced composites serves three critical functions: transferring loads between fibers, protecting fibers from environmental damage, and maintaining fiber alignment during and after fabrication.
+In FDM continuous fiber composites, the matrix also determines processability—the material must flow through the nozzle while adequately wetting the reinforcing fibers.
 Two main categories of matrix materials are used: thermoplastics (which melt and solidify reversibly) and thermosets (which cure irreversibly).
-FDM primarily uses thermoplastics due to the melt-extrusion process.
+FDM primarily uses thermoplastics due to the melt-extrusion nature of the process, though thermoset-coated fibers from companies like Anisoprint have also been developed.

 Thermoplastic Matrices